Taking medicine too often to stop a migraine can

 prescription medicine for both problems is common.

-Make sure your doctor knows about all the
+Make sure all your doctors know about all the

 medicines that you take.
 In very rare cases, a serious condition called